hyosubkim/bayes-toolbox/docs/docs/index.md

 # Bayesian Statistics Toolbox (BST)

 BST is a library of functions for running sophisticated Bayesian analyses in a simple, straight forward manner, and all in Python.
+The package is actively being developed in a public [GitHub repository](https://github.com/hyosubkim/bayesian-statistics-toolbox).

 BST provides you with the tools for utilizing and exploring Bayesian statistics in your own research projects right away.
-I've included example use cases for almost every model provided (in the `examples` directory), so you can see for yourself what a sensible Bayesian data analysis pipeline looks like.
+I've included example use cases for almost every model provided (in the [`examples` directory](https://github.com/hyosubkim/bayesian-statistics-toolbox/tree/main/examples), so you can see for yourself what a sensible Bayesian data analysis pipeline looks like.
 The example notebooks are mostly adaptations of [Jordi Warmenhoven's Python/PyMC3 port](https://github.com/JWarmenhoven/DBDA-python) of John Kruschke's excellent textbook ["Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan"](https://sites.google.com/site/doingbayesiandataanalysis/home?authuser=0).
 BST is in large part updating Jordi Warmenhoven's original PyMC3 versions of the Kruschke models to [PyMC 4.0](https://www.pymc.io/welcome.html) and wrapping them into tidy functions so that they are easily re-usable.
 The benefits of using BST in terms of time and convenience will be most noticeable when utilizing hierarchical (multi-level) models, including the ANOVA-like ones.

 In addition, BST takes care of some of the more finicky steps involved in Bayesian statistical modeling with embedded functions for things like standardizing/unstandardizing variables for more efficient MCMC sampling, parsing categorical variables for easier indexing, and implementing sum-to-zero constraints in ANOVA-like models.
 These are the sorts of implementational details that can add time (and frustration) when creating an analysis pipeline and discourage otherwise interested scientists from using Bayesian statistics.
 I hope BST removes those obstacles as well.